AyoungYa/scenarios/python/challenge-log-parsing/step3.md

 # Time-Consuming Statistics

-Through the above two steps, we parsed the log file and summarized the number of requests for each uri.
-In this step, we need to find and return the uri that takes the maximum and the minimum time on average.
+Through the above two steps, we have parsed the log file and summarized the number of requests for each uri.
+In this step, we need to find and return the uri that takes the maximum and minimum time on average.

 ## Tips

-- Counting sum value using built-in functions `sum()`.
+- Counting the sum value using the built-in functions `sum()`.
-- The second value parsed from each log line is a string, which needs to be converted to a numeric type.
+- The second value parsed from each log line is a string that needs to be converted to a numeric type.

 ## TODO